The Trouble With DIY Shaving Cream

 To Use

-Apply a small amount to damp skin with your fingertips, working into a lather.
+Apply a small amount of your DIY shaving soap to damp skin with your fingertips, working into a lather.
 Let sit for a few minutes to allow the hair shaft to absorb the soap.
 Shave and rinse thoroughly when done.
 This is safe for everyday use.

 A Note on Ingredients

-- The bentonite clay is an important ingredient that will give the razor “slip” so it can glide across the skin rather than sticking to it.
+• The bentonite clay is an important ingredient that will give the razor “slip” so it can glide across the skin rather than stick to it.

 Have you tried DIY shaving soap rather than DIY shaving cream?
-What are your thoughts?
+What are your thoughts on this shaving soap recipe?

 I have been using superfatted natural soap as my shaving bar.
 Its really better then shaving creams or foams.
 It does not contain bentonite clay though.